using an apartment buzzer

 • Notify visitors that the door is unlocked

-For tenants, the smart buzzer sound notifies them that they have a visitor who needs access to the building.
-And for visitors, this sound signals that the tenant has unlocked the door.
+The smart buzzer sound notifies tenants that they have a visitor who needs access to the building.
+For visitors, this sound signals that the tenant has unlocked the door.

 How is an apartment buzzer sound made?

-Apartment buzzer sounds are produced by an electrical current.
-This current can either power a traditional speaker (like what you’d find in a stereo system) or a vibration plate.
+An electrical current produces apartment buzzer sounds.
+This current can power a traditional speaker (like what you’d find in a stereo system) or a vibration plate.

-When a tenant hears the buzzer sound, they’re hearing the speaker inside the intercom substation in their apartment unit.
-But when a visitor hears the buzzer sound, they’re hearing noise from a piezoelectrical vibration plate installed at the building’s entrance.
+When tenants hear the buzzer sound, they hear the speaker inside the intercom substation in their apartment unit.
+But when visitors hear the buzzer sound, they hear noise from a piezoelectrical vibration plate installed at the building’s entrance.

 Types of apartment buzzer sounds